 2120.2.
-Career Counseling and Flexible Pathways
+College and Career Counseling; Flexible Pathways

-Supervisory unions, supervisory districts, and sections must Schools must Schools shall ensure that students receive appropriate career counseling and program information regarding the availability of education and apprenticeship program offerings at career technical education centers and must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career technical education, virtual learning, work-based learning, service learning, internships, apprenticeships, community research, and civic and community engagement, dual enrollment, and early college.
+Supervisory unions, supervisory districts, and sSchools must Schools shall ensure that students receive appropriate college and career counseling and program information regarding the availability of education and apprenticeship program offerings at career technical education centers and must provide students the opportunity to experience learning through flexible and multiple pathways, including but not limited to career technical education, virtual learning, work-based learning, service learning, internships, apprenticeships, community research, and civic and community engagement, dual enrollment, and early college.
 Learning must occur under the supervision of an appropriately licensed educator.
-Learning expectations must be aligned with state expectations and standards.
+Learning expectations must be aligned with the expectations of the supervisory union or supervisory district curriculum for the applicable content area, state expectations and standards